jerryli27/mmcq.py/README.rst

 mmcq.py -- Python implementation of Modified Median Color Quantization (MMCQ)
 ================================================================================

-goal of this project is write `JS implemntation MMCQ`_ in python.
+goal of this project is write `JS implemntation MMCQ`_ in python that supports processing multiple files with one single command.
+It is forked from the repo https://github.com/admire93/mmcq.py.

 .. _`JS implemntation MMCQ`: https://github.com/lokesh/color-thief/